lever/postings-api/README.md

 features which are missing in this API or find any issues, please email us at [support@lever.co](mailto:support@lever.co) or file an issue on this repository.

-You do not need to use this API to get started with lever job postings.
+You do not need to use this API to get started with Lever job postings.
 All published job postings are also automatically viewable via `jobs.lever.co/yoursite`, for example [jobs.lever.co/lever](https://jobs.lever.co/leverdemo)